styxlab/gatsby-starter-try-ghost/README.md

 After completion of the build process your static site can be found in the `public/` folder.
 Copy those files over to your webserver.

+## Deploying on Gatsby Cloud

+Fork `gatsby-starter-try-ghost` in GitHub.
+After logging into Gatsby Cloud make sure Gatsby Cloud has access rights to the forked repository.
+Select 'I already have a Gatsby Site' and then pick `gatsby-starter-try-ghost`.
+Skip integrations.
+For a first test also skip content keys.
+The build should start immediately and show the demo site.
+Provide content keys in order to source in your own Ghost content.

 ## Optimizing